craigryan/tsnip-cli8-project/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.1.

+## Run schematics on this project

+Link the schematics with `npm link tsnip-schematics` to link tsnip into ./node_modules

+Run the schematics with a service name (less the .ts extent) to generate specs and imports:

+    $ ng g tsnip-schematics:tsnip --name=myapi.service --force

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.